mathias/boot-sassc/README.md

 This is the README for versions `0.1.5` -- for older versions, see the tags in the GitHub repo.

+**Note: This is mostly-deprecated.
+You likely want [deraen/boot-sass](https://github.com/deraen/sass4clj) for compiling your SASS/SCSS instead of this task.**

 Notes:

 * You must install the `sassc` compiler to use this library!